Tips on Go Car Tours in San Francisco

 Now that I've been on the Go Cars a couple of times, I know what not to do!
 Here are some things I wished I had known before I went.

 It is very likely that at some point during the tour, you will need to back up.
+There is no reverse gear on these things.
 So the question becomes, is there someone in the car who can get out and push, while someone else steers?

 It's not that hard to push them, but it does take a certain amount of strength and agility.
 Any reasonably fit, or even not-so-fit, adult could do it.
 And probably a ten-year-old child.
 Someone with back problems?
 I wouldn't recommend it (but they could still drive).